Optimal solutions employing an algebraic Variational Multiscale approach Part I: Steady Linear Problems: Optimal projections: Symmetric operators

-In physical terms, if we consider \eqref{eq:poisson} as describing a potential flow problem (where $f = 0$) with $\phi$ as the potential, then $\nabla \phi$ is the (irrotational) velocity and the first term in \eqref{eq:poisson_energy} defines the kinetic energy, and the last terms define the work done by the boundary.
+In physical terms, if we consider \eqref{eq:poisson} with $f = 0$, as describing a potential flow problem with $\phi$ as the potential, then $\nabla \phi$ is the (irrotational) velocity and the first term in \eqref{eq:poisson_energy} defines the kinetic energy.
+The remaining terms define the work done along the boundary.
 Taking variations with respect to $\phi$ gives the following variational form